Yor-El Francis

 Yor-El Francis is a Liberian–American filmmaker and film producer.
-He is most notable as the director of critically acclaimed award-winning film Murder in the Cassava Patch.
+He is most notable as the director of critically acclaimed award-winning film, Murder in the Cassava Patch (2012).

 Personal life

 He was born in Monrovia, Liberia to a prominent Liberian family; the Martins of Grand Bassa County and the Francis from Marshall.
 He first attended the Hilton Van Ee School and then American Cooperative School for primary education.
 Later he attended the Sierra Leone Grammar School in Freetown, Sierra Leone to complete his secondary education.
 His father owned companies in Ghana, Haiti, Liberia, Sierra Leone, California and Miami and meanwhile, his mother owned a boutique in Monrovia.

 Career

 After secondary education, he moved to USA with his family and settled in New York City.
 Then he attended to Hunter College, a liberal arts school on Manhattan's Upper East and studied film and interned at MTV Networks.
 Later, he obtained a Master of Arts in Film Directing from the City University of New York.
 In 2003, he was included into the two-year Directors Guild of America's Producer Training Plan.

-First he joined as an intern at MTV Networks, then moved to the Black Entertainment Television [BET], before landing a job at FOX.
+First he joined as an intern at MTV Networks, then moved to BET, before landing a job at FOX.
 He started film career as an Assistant Director on motion pictures, television and commercials.
-He involved as a second assistant director for many televisions serials and films including: The West Wing (1999), NCIS (2003), The Closer (2005), Crank (2006) Brothers & Sisters (2006) Zeke and Luther (2009).
+He was the second assistant director for many television series and films, including The West Wing (1999), NCIS (2003), The Closer (2005), Crank (2006), Brothers & Sisters (2006), and Zeke and Luther (2009).
 In 2005, he won the African Film Commission's top prize for screen-writing for his screenplay Piankhi, the Prince of Egypt.

 In 2012, he made his maiden feature film, Murder in the Cassava Patch, which is based on his native Liberia.
 During his visit to Liberia for the film, he met Peter Ballah, with whom he started to produce the film.
 Later in the film, his entire cast became the children of Ballah.